zpaolo11x/Arcadeflow/README.md

 - 'Sort displays menu' : Show displays in the menu in your favourite order
 - 'Show group separators' : When sorting by brand show separators in the menu for each brand
 - 'Displays menu layout' : Chose the style to use when entering displays menu, a simple list or a list plus system artwork taken from the menu-art folder
-- 'Artwork Source' : Chose where the displays menu artwork comes from: Arcadeflow own system library or Attract Mode menu-art folder
+- 'Artwork source' : Chose where the displays menu artwork comes from: Arcadeflow own system library or Attract Mode menu-art folder
 - 'Enable category artwork' : You can separately enable/disable artwork for categories like console, computer, pinball etc.
 - 'Categorized Displays Menu' : Displays menu will be grouped by system categories: Arcades, Computer, Handhelds, Consoles, Pinballs and Others for collections
 - 'Add Exit Arcadeflow to menu' : Add an entry to exit Arcadeflow from the displays menu page